sweattep/ancient_quotes/README.md

+>Those who will rise early and are late to sit down eating bread, in sorrows, are worthless, so he will give his beloved ones sleep.

 >The extinction of evil desire is the highest religion

 >He whose wickedness is very great brings himself down to that state where his enemy wishes him to be.
 He himself is his greatest enemy.
 Thus a creeper destroys the life of a tree on which it finds support.